Donating Your Records

 For a quick, "how-to" overview of the entire process from start to finish, see Four short introductory videos.

 The guide Archiving Digital Content presents simple step-by-step procedures to preserve digital files for eventual donation to an archives.
-Digital records include emails, digital images, and social media that require regular pro-active steps to maintain the integrity of their content.
+Digital records include emails, digital images, and social media that require regular downloading to maintain the integrity of their content.
+The webinar “Off of the Screen, Into the Archives” describes using the Internet Archive's Wayback Machine to preserve websites across time.

 Privacy versus Access to Your Archival Records